 A team that has possession of the ball has forty (40) seconds to score a try.
-This time shall be measured by the forty (40) second clock.
+The forty (40) second clock shall measure this time.
 (Article 52).
 Failure to score before the expiration of time on the forty (40) second clock is a violation.